leapfrogtechnology/coding-guidelines/docs/javascript/functions.md

   }
   ```

 This verb as prefix can be anything (e.g. get, fetch, push, apply, calculate, compute, post).
-It's yet another soft rule to consider for having more self-descriptive JavaScript variables.
+It's yet another soft rule to consider for having more self-descriptive JavaScript functions.